walterpg/google-drive-sync/doc/README.md

 minimized to the task bar or [notification tray](https://docs.microsoft.com/en-us/windows/win32/shell/notification-area)).

-When KeePass starts, a small delay occurs to initialize the plugin(s) that you installed.
+When KeePass starts, a small delay occurs to initialize the plugin(s) that you have installed.
 Verify that the plugin is installed by examining the KeePass Tools menu:

 ![Google Drive Sync menu](img/menu.png)